The Institute's Newsmakers

 New York Times: Drinking In the Beauty of Picasso’s Sculptures at MoMA

-IFA alumna Lynda Zycherman, the Museum of Modern Art’s sculpture conservator, is profiled in the New York Times.
+Institute alumna Lynda Zycherman, the Museum of Modern Art’s sculpture conservator, is profiled in the New York Times.
 An excerpt:

 "At the moment, Lynda Zycherman is in her element.
 She’s supervising what might be called the care and feeding of the 120 objects in the Modern’s extraordinary “Picasso Sculpture,” an array that traces the artist’s breathtaking inventiveness in bronze, wood, clay, plaster, sheet metal and stones through six decades.
 Read more